Vision Research (93.867)

 Credentials/Documentation

-Applicants for core grants, clinical vision research development awards, clinical study planning grants, cooperative agreements, clinical vision research development awards, small research grants for data analyses, and bioengineering research partnerships should seek preapplication coordination through contact with the National Eye Institute staff.
-Applicants planning to submit a grant application requesting $500,000 or more in direct costs for any year are required to discuss their eligibility with the NEI staff.
+Preapplication coordination is required.
+Environmental impact information is not required for this program.
+An environmental impact assessment is not required for this listing.
 This program is excluded from coverage under E.O.
 12372.
+Applicants for core grants, clinical study planning grants, cooperative agreements, small research grants for data analyses, and bioengineering research partnerships should seek preapplication coordination through contact with the National Eye Institute staff.
+All staff may be contacted at (301) 451-2020.
+Applicants for planning to submit a research project grant application requesting $500,000 or more in direct costs for any year are required to discuss their eligibility with the NEI staff, at (301) 451-2020.

 Application Procedure